elifesciences/elife-continuum-documentation/incidents/2018-01-13-Journal-cms-full-database.md

 09:34 elifesciences.org is confirmed as still reachable in random sampled pages, using cached API responses

-09:39 the SQS queue of `journal-cms--prod` is identified as still containing messages and correlated with the disk filling.
+09:39 the SQS queue of `journa-cms--prod` is identified as still containing messages and correlated with the disk filling.
 Messages are identified as `elife-metrics` events.

 09:41 the cache rebuilds on `journal-cms--prod` are hanging due to the full db, and are manually killed.